 \section{Framed instanton homology of zero-surgery}

 If $K \subset S^3$ is a knot satisfying $\cinvt(K) \neq 0$, then Theorem~\ref{thm:dim-surgery} applies to zero-framed surgery on $K$ with any choice of bundle: that is, we have

-This is explicitly stated in \cite[Proposition~3.3]{bs-concordance}; it follows from the $p/q=\pm1$ cases of Theorem~\ref{thm:dim-surgery} and the surgery exact triangle.
+(Here we recall that $I^\#(S^3_0(K))$ is defined in terms of the trivial $U(2)$-bundle over $S^3_0(K)$, while $I^\#(S^3_0(K))$ uses a bundle $E \to S^3_0(K)$ with $c_1(E)$ Poincar\'e dual to $\mu$.)
+This independence is explicitly stated in \cite[Proposition~3.3]{bs-concordance}; it follows from the $p/q=\pm1$ cases of Theorem~\ref{thm:dim-surgery} and the surgery exact triangle.
 But when $\cinvt(K) = 0$, the framed instanton homology of $S^3_0(K)$ need not be equal to $r_0(K)+|\cinvt(K)|$.
 Here we use the conjugation symmetry of Theorem~\ref{thm:conjugation} to investigate this remaining case.

 \begin{theorem} Let $Y$ be an integer homology sphere with $\dim I^\#(Y) = 1$, and let $K \subset Y$ be a knot with meridian $\mu$ such that

 Then $\dim I^\#(Y_0(K))$ and $\dim I^\#(Y_0(K),\mu)$ are equal to $d-1$ and $d+1$ in some order. \end{theorem}